jsdelivrbot/ReactRedux-BlogPosts-W-API/README.md

-# ReactReduxBoilerPlateWCreateReactApp
+# ReactRedux-BlogPosts-W-API
-React Redux boilerplate made with create-react-app, includes react-redux and react-router-dom amongst other dependencies
+React Redux blog with posts fetched from an API

 ### Use [yarn](https://yarnpkg.com/en/) for dependency management instead of npm!